 The government-wide financial statements include the statement of net position and the statement of activities for all activities of the Council.
 As a rule, the effect of interfund activity is eliminated from the statements.
 The government-wide presentation focuses primarily on the sustainability of the Council as an entity and the change in its net position resulting from the activities of the current fiscal year.
-Governmental activities generally are supported by intergovernmental revenues.
+Governmental activities generally are supported by intergovernmental revenues and property tax revenues.